RJ-DP/keywords/README.md

 Key aspects of computation include:

 Input: The data that is processed.

 Process: The series of steps or operations performed on the input data.

 Output: The result of the computation.

+CPU: General-purpose processor for executing instructions.

+GPU: Specialized processor for graphics and visual effects.

+NIC: Handles network communication.

+TPU: Specialized processor for machine learning.

+System on a Chip (SoC)

+A System on a Chip (SoC) is an integrated circuit (IC) that integrates multiple components of an electronic system, typically including:

+Processor cores: These can be general-purpose CPUs, specialized processors (like GPUs or DSPs), or a combination.

+Memory: This includes both main memory (RAM) and storage (e.g., flash memory).

+Peripherals: These are components that interact with the outside world, such as I/O interfaces (USB, Ethernet, etc.), sensors, and actuators.

+Interconnect: This is the network of connections that allows the various components to communicate with each other.